 Today, the company produces all types of ski and snowboarding equipment, including high-performance jackets and pants making it easier and more fun to ride.

 Initially starting back in 1998, Analog quickly became a reputable name in the snowboard industry.
 In 2003, it expanded into a line of soft goods, offering the most stylish garments for skiers and snowboarders on the market.
-Analog is dedicated to delivering fun and creative snow apparel while always keeping its fingers on the pulse of fashion evolution.
+Analog is dedicated to delivering fun and creative snowboarding clothing while always keeping its fingers on the pulse of fashion evolution.

-Known for their funky colours and patterns, Volcom is taking risks when it comes to snow apparel.
+Known for their funky colours and patterns, Volcom is taking risks when it comes to snowboarding clothing.
 Headquartered in Costa Mesa, California, their snow gear is made for quality and style.
 They’ve even sponsored some of the industry’s biggest icons and wildcards like Ozzie Wright and Ryan Burch.
 Recently, Volcom apparel made it to the silver screen and was featured in season two of Outer Banks.

 They may be most recognisable for their sneakers, but Adidas is offering some of the best snowboarding clothing and equipment too.
 Adidas Snowboarding caters to every style and budget, specifically made for the penniless rider who still wants to look fly.
 The Adidas boots are either a traditional lace-up system or the popular double BOA system, but all are super comfy.